openfl/openfl/README.md

 Development Builds
 ==================

 If you would like to use development builds of OpenFL, first determine which component (or components) of OpenFL you will need.
-It is usually wise to keep with release builds for as many components as you can, for example, if you want to improve native platform support, you may decide to use "lime" and "openfl-native" from the source, but you can keep "lime-tools" and other elements stable.
+It is usually wise to keep with release builds for as many components as you can, for example, if you want to improve native platform support, you may decide to use "lime" and "openfl" from the source, but you can keep "lime-tools" and other elements stable.
 Each project includes documentation for how to use it from the source.

 For the "openfl" library, you can use a development build like this: